Inside the Mind of Dr. Elouise Epstein: Rethinking Procurement Tech

 Elouise: I realized the suite model being sold was fundamentally flawed.
 Meanwhile, newer tech like Scout RFP, TradeShift, and Coupa (in its early reboot) was emerging.
 I saw this shift toward modern architectures—more like Salesforce—with app ecosystems and data layers.
 So I planted a flag at the opposite end of the spectrum and said, “Let’s try something radically different.”

-Conrad: The original suites were often stitched together acquisitions.
+Conrad: The original procurement suites were often stitched together from acquisitions.
 I learned that the hard way when we implemented Ariba Contracts—it didn’t integrate with the rest of the system.

 Elouise: Exactly.
 I break it down into four eras:

-Conrad: What’s changed the most across these eras?
+Conrad: What’s changed the most across these procurement eras?

 Elouise: First, the procurement function is still young—maybe 30 years old.
 Leadership hasn’t kept pace.
 Many CPOs have deferred tech decisions to CIOs, which is irresponsible.
 The CIO isn’t incented for procurement’s success and doesn’t understand what we need.
 That has to stop.